londogard/londogard-nlp-toolkit/README.md

 - ✔️Stemmer based on [Snowball Stemmer](https://snowballstem.org/)
     - Supporting: sv, nl, en, fi, fr, de, hu, it, no, pt, ro, ru, es & tr
 - ✔️Trie - Just a basic utility that is to be used for a custom SubwordTokenizer in the future.
-- 🚧Vectorizers - TfIdf and others
+- 🚧✔️Vectorizer/Transformer
+    - ✔️CountVectorizer (Bag of Words), TF-IDF & BM-25
+    - Documentation will be added soon.
 - 🚧Keyword Extraction
 - [Future] Classifiers
 - [Future] Neural Networks (99% it'll only be for inference via PyTorch / ONNX)